Issue / Question

 Microsoft has resolved their issues preventing the ZebraDesigner driver and drivers from other developers from making a Bluetooth connection using Windows 10 PCs.
 However, we have seen reports from customers that the issue is not resolved with Windows 10 Tablets.

-There was a known issue with Windows 10 and Bluetooth.
-Windows 10 could not correctly create virtual com ports for devices that use the Bluetooth SPP protocol.
+This is a known issue with Windows 10 and Bluetooth: Windows 10 could not correctly create virtual COM ports for devices that uses the Bluetooth SPP protocol.

 The issue was not isolated to the ZebraDesigner driver.

-If you are seeing the issue above and cannot complete a bluetooth connection with Windows 10 these were the steps that resolved the issue.
+If you are seeing the issue above and you are unable to complete a Bluetooth connection with Windows 10, these were the steps that could potentially resolved the issue.

-• After deleting the contents of the Download folder we re-ran updates and many were installed.
+- After deleting the contents of the Download folder we re-ran and re-installed all updates.